 I prefer my muffins to have some texture and be a bit coarser, so as you will see, I do not crush the cereal first.
 I like to leave my bran cereals whole.

 But if you prefer a softer more tender muffin, you can adapt the recipe easily.
 Just pulverize both cereals to a fine flour like consistency before adding to your dry ingredients.
 Then you will want to make sure you don’t over mix the batter after adding the eggs.
-Only stir till just combined.
+Stir till just mixed.

 If mixing and wanting to use your batter right away, make sure to do it with enough advance planning, as the cereal does need time to soften and absorb the excess moisture in your batter, also giving it time to thicken.

-While this recipe is good and can stand on its own, it is also very adaptable.
-You can easily give it your own flair by adding in some of your favorite optional ingredients.
+While this recipe is good and can stand on its own, it is so easy to customize.
+You can easily give it your own flair by adding in some of your favorites extras.